department-of-veterans-affairs/vagov-content/pages/records/reconstructing-military-records.md

 You'll need to fill out a Request for Information Needed to Reconstruct Medical Data (NA Form 13055).
 We'll use this form as our request to the NPRC to reconstruct your records.

-Please give us as much information as you can, including the units you were assigned to, as well as the name of the company, battalion, regiment, squadron, group, or wing.</br>
+**Please give us as much information as you can about your assignments during service, including any of the below that apply to you:**
+- Unit
+- Company
+- Battalion
+- Regiment
+- Squadron
+- Group
+- Wing <br>

 [Download NA Form 13055 (PDF)](https://www.archives.gov/files/st-louis/military-personnel/na-13055-info-2-reconstruct-medical-data.pdf)